 OBS Studio is an incredible tool for streaming your PC or gaming console gameplay, but one very important feature that many users don’t know about is the Zoom function.

-This guide explains how to use it and how it can help speed up your streaming.
+This guide explains how to use OBS studio with Zoom and how it can help speed up your streaming.
+Also, you can learn to enhance video calling in OBS studio to enjoy the HD experience.

 If you’re using Zoom on your computer, you can use OBS Studio to record and stream your gameplay.
 Here’s how: